rll/deepul/homeworks/hw3/README.md

 **Submit the Latex PDF in the assignment with (PDF)**

 You can open the notebook in Google Colab to get access to a free GPU, or you can link Colab to a local runtime to run it on your own GPU.

+**Note that for this homework, the data files are not in the git repo.
+If you would like to download them, you can use this [link](https://drive.google.com/open?id=1lWjGICwgzgcBDejo9S5g69hLAf0O3lGF)